Chang-Yu-Chang/freq_vs_baye/README.md

 - Only `brm`
 - Random effect includes phylogenetic effect (`phylo_cov`)
-- Phylogenetic effect is sampled from Multivariate Normal Distribution based on the phylo covariance matrix
+- Phylogenetic effect is sampled from Multivariate Gaussian Distribution based on the phylo covariance matrix
 - Compare one measurement per species and multiple measurements per species
+- Sampling from a multivariate Gaussian based on a cov is equivalent to sampling from a gaussian multiplied by the Cholesky decomposition of the cov

+- Well it seems that the estimate of phylo variance is only trustworthy when there are 50-100 species

+### GLMM with covariance matrix

+`glmm_cov.R`

+- Testing simple covariance matrix

-### Phylogenetic generalized mixed model
+### Phylogenetic generalized linear mixed model

 `pglmm.R`

 - Only `brm`
 - Random effect includes phylogenetic effect (`phylo_cov`) and species effect that is not captured by shared phylogeny (`species`)
 - Phylogenetic effect is sampled from Multivariate Normal Distribution based on the phylo covariance matrix
+- Generate counts by negative binomial
 - Multiple measurements per species
+- Compare two models: species mean or raw species value

+- If the number of species is too small, the intrinsic variation in NB can mask phylogenetic and species effect.

+### Phylogenetic generalized linear mixed model with different distribution

+`pglmm2.R`

+- Generate counts by zero-inflated negative binomial